LBDI – How to Participate

 Sample Facebook post:

-During the week of March 6-10, The Junior League of Charlotte is launching the Little Black Dress Initiative (LBDI) fundraising campaign, which seeks to raise awareness around poverty in the Charlotte area and to raise funds to support the core mission of the Junior League.
-As part of the initiative, I will be wearing the same black outfit for a week and raising money that will further the mission of the Junior and support our community and nonprofit partners.
-Please support me in this initiative by donating here (hyperlink to your personal fundraising URL). #LBDI2023
+During the week of March 11-17, The Junior League of Charlotte is launching the Little Black Dress Initiative (LBDI).
+LBDI is a fundraising and awareness campaign that uses social media and social capital to highlight the impact of poverty on many of our neighbors in the Charlotte area.
+Funds raised will go to support the community partners and programs supported by the JLC.
+This year, I will be a participant and will be wearing the same black outfit for a week.
+My fundraising goal is $1,000, which will further the mission of the JLC and support our community and nonprofit partners.
+Social Impact is Always in Style.
+Please support me by donating here (hyperlink to your personal fundraising URL). #LBDI2024 #JLC #LBDI

 Sample Email: